tynia/gowork/README.md

 # LICENSE
 The **gowork** is released under the [**MIT LICENSE**](http://opensource.org/licenses/mit-license.php).
-you can use it without any copyright about it.
+you can import it without any copyright about it.

 # Besides
-I'd like you will leave my name(tynia) and [repository](https://github.com/tynia/gowork) in your project, which you used the [**gowork**](https://github.com/tynia/gowork) in it.
+I'd like you will leave my nickname(tynia) and [repository](https://github.com/tynia/gowork) in your project which you import the [**gowork**](https://github.com/tynia/gowork) in it.

 ---
+# Introduction
-The **gowork** framework contains several modules includeing:
+The **gowork** framework contains several modules, including:
 - application
 - [logging](https://github.com/xuyu/logging)   --[**@xuyu**](https://github.com/xuyu)

-# Introduction
 **[application]**

-It is a simple application .
+It is a simple framework for server application development.
-When using the **gowork**, all you need do like this below:
+Using the **gowork**, all you need do like this below:
 ```
 import (
     "gowork/common/application"